mike99mac/mariacmdb/README.md

 # Use mariacmdb
 This mariacmdb solution was designed to be very easy to use.

-The following sections describe the line command and the RESTful API.
+The following sections describe the line command, the Web interface and the RESTful API.

 ## The mariacmdb.py line command
 One of the following *subcommands* must be supplied to the line command: